-- (1) Corporate Performance: Improved governance structure and processes help ensure quality decision making, encourage effective succession planning for senior management and enhanced the long-term prosperity of companies, independent of the type of company and its sources of finance.
-This can be linked with improved corporate performance either in terms of share price or profitability. - (2) Better Access to Global Market: Good Corporate Governance system attracts investment from global investors, which subsequently leads to greater efficiencies in the financial sector. - (3) Enhanced Investor Trust: Investors consider Corporate Governance as important as financial performance while evaluating companies for investment.
-Investors who are provided with high levels of disclosure and transparency are likely to invest openly in those companies.
+(1) Corporate Performance: Improved governance structure and processes help ensure quality decision making, encourage effective succession planning for senior management and enhance the long-term prosperity of companies, independent of the type of company and its sources of finance.
+This can be linked with improved corporate performance either in terms of share price or profitability.